hutattedonmyarm/Plotquisition/readme.md

 - The theme is eyeballed to roughly follow the Jimquisition color pallete, but I did not attempt to recreate the colors to be accurate
 - This thing is statically hosted, so absolutely zero personal data is collected.
 I don't even set any cookies!
 - DONE! ~~Right now I need to manually run the script to update the site, so sorry if it might lag behind.
 I'll automate that ASAP~~
-- I'm planning to add the ability to manually add games/override the games and topiclist for every episode, just in case the automation fails.
-I just haven't gotten around to it yet
+- DONE!
+Just [create an issue](https://github.com/hutattedonmyarm/Plotquisition/issues) (or better: a pull request) to get them manually determined games included! ~~I'm planning to add the ability to manually add games/override the games and topiclist for every episode, just in case the automation fails.
+I just haven't gotten around to it yet~~